mdx-workshop/mdx-submissions21/paper.md

 Although training one separation model for each source can have the benefit of source-specific preprocessing and model configurations, these models lack the knowledge that they are separating using the same mixture.
 We thought an additional network that *can* exploit this knowledge (which we call the Mixer) could further enhance the "independently" estimated sources.
 For example, estimated 'vocals' often have drum snare noises left.
 The Mixer can learn to remove sounds from 'vocals' that are also present in the estimated 'drums' or vice versa.

+During the MDX Challenge we only tried very shallow models (such as a single convolution layer) for the Mixer due to the time limit.
+We look forward to trying more complex models in the future, since even a single 1x1 convolution layer was enough to make some improvement on total SDR (Experimental Results).

 # Experimental Results
 In this section we describe the model configurations, training procedure, and evaluation results on the MUSDB benchmark.
 For training, we used the MUSDB-HQ dataset with default 86/14 train and validation splits.